 We aim to do business fairly and in a transparent manner and will do our best to make sure you are happy

-CFOPartners Pty Ltd trading as numbersowl and its affiliated company CFOSPOT, Inc. (referred to?as ?CFOPartners?) ?has set out in this document our basic terms and conditions (the ?Terms and Conditions?), which together with our Engagement letter (together called ?this Agreement?), will apply to all work performed by CFOPartners for you (the ?Client?) with respect to this Engagement.
+CFOPartners Pty Ltd trading as numbersowl (referred to as CFOPartners) has set out in this document our basic terms and conditions (the “Terms and Conditions”), which together with our Engagement letter (together called this “Agreement”), will apply to all work performed by CFOPartners for you (the Client) with respect to this Engagement.

 2.1 CFOPartners will provide the Services set out in our Engagement Letter and will use all reasonable commercial efforts to provide the Services in an efficient and timely manner, using the necessary skill and expertise to an appropriate professional standard.

 2.2 To perform the Services successfully, we require your timely cooperation, including:

 (a) providing CFOPartners promptly with all information and documents that we reasonably require to enable us to provide the Services.
 This also includes access to appropriate members of your staff, records, information, technology, systems, and premises;

 (b) ensuring that all information you provide to us is true, correct and complete;

 (c) arranging access to third parties where applicable;